Prevent vocal cord damage and protect your singing voice by drinking the right liquids

 - Voice overuse, such as in the case of teachers and trainers.
-They use their voices the whole day and they have to talk loudly all the time.
-This makes the vocal folds extremely irritated because they are extremely stretched and pulled when breath is being produced together with the sounds.
+They use their voices the whole day, and they have to speak loudly all the time.
+This makes the vocal folds extremely irritated because they are extremely stretched and pulled when the breath is being produced together with the sounds.
 Also, the muscles of the vocal cords become stiff because of over-activity.

 This is because the lower notes in your voice do not require much work from the vocals than the higher notes do.
-In order to hit a higher note you will need more effort in order to perform this vs the lower notes which do not require a lot of effort.
+To hit a higher note, you will need more effort to perform this vs. the lower notes which do not require a lot of effort.

-See more questions like this: Just wanted to know to improve my vocal high notes voice
+See more questions like this: Mucous is affecting my low notes

 Why you should not sing and be sick at the same time?

 Once you are not feeling well and you are mostly suffering some illness, then it is best for you to take a rest and don't push yourself.
-You should not sing because once you did, you might overused your voice by pushing it to it's limit to produce your natural notes.
-But, you do know that your voice are not so good since you are sick and when trying to push it on the long run, you could actually damage it by exerting too much to produce quality of your voice.
+You should not sing because once you did, you might overuse your voice by pushing it to its limit to produce your natural notes.
+But, you do know that your voice is not so good since you are sick and when trying to push it on the long run, you could actually damage it by exerting too much to produce the quality of your voice.

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.